sk4443060/Upgrade-PHP-Version/Upgrade-your-PHP-version.md

                PHPIniDir "C:/xampp/php"

         4. Ensure that the path is pointing to the correct php folder (C:/xampp/php), and update it if necessary.

+        NOTE:

+          it is not compulsory to update the httpd-xampp.conf file when upgrading PHP in XAMPP, as long as your PHP folder is in its default location (C:\xampp\php).
+          If you have separatly installed php at other location you need to do so.

 6. Restart Apache Server